 As of 2020, she sits on the Board of Directors of Finlav S.p.A.

-Active in the world of sports — her passion for skiing led her to achieve a teaching qualification — as well as in the social sector, she is the President of 2gether, a non-profit organisation that supports children and teenagers with disabilities through sports.
-She is also President of the Time2 foundation, which is active in the areas of social innovation, sustainable development and inclusion.
+Active in the world of sports — her passion for skiing led her to achieve a teaching qualification — as well as in the social sector, she is the Chairwoman of 2gether, a non-profit organisation that supports children and teenagers with disabilities through sports.
+Since 2020 she is Vice Chairwoman of Special Olympics Italia, the worldwide movement that throughout sport opposes the marginalization and exclusion of people with relational intellectual disabilities.
+She is also Chairwoman of the Time2 foundation, which is active in the areas of social innovation, sustainable development and inclusion.

 Enrico began his professional career in 1985, in the Finance and Control Department of Procter & Gamble Italia, where he remained until 1993.
 After gaining consultancy experience at McKinsey & Co. lasting three years, during which he handled various strategic projects, he joined Piaggio in 1996 as the Group’s Planning and Control manager.